project-owner/Peppy.doc/Design.md

 * Expose nice wood grain as much as possible.
 * Keep the case weight in the reasonable range.
 Solid wood is pretty heavy comparing to
 * Provide holes for the passive ventilation system to cool electronic components.
 * Make the case easy to assemble.
+Joining
 * Make it transportable.
 Though it's
 * All parts of the case should be easily accessible to apply finish.